Methadone clinic: United States

 Also, an integral part of counseling is on preventing the exposure and transmission of HIV.
 Clinics should be able to provide or refer patients to various services: community resources, vocational rehabilitation, education, employment, and prenatal-care.
 There is no set guideline for duration of methadone treatment, however, longer treatments are associated with better outcomes.
 Patients receiving methadone treatment in a closed setting should be assisted when transferring to a community-based setting.
 Patients who voluntarily decide to stop methadone treatment should speak to their provider to discuss why they want to stop and other treatment options.

+Access to methadone treatment in the United States varies considerably by state, and research suggests that states with policies expanding access have seen meaningfully better outcomes for patients with opioid use disorder.
+Stigma surrounding opioid addiction may pose additional barriers beyond geography and cost.

+In February 2024, SAMHSA made several policy flexibilities that had been introduced during the COVID-19 pandemic permanent.
+These changes allow patients to receive up to 28 days of methadone at home after just one month in treatment, permit some services to be delivered via telehealth, and expand the range of providers authorized to dispense methadone, including to nurse practitioners and physician assistants.
+Advocates have welcomed these reforms as a step toward reducing the logistical and social burdens that have historically kept methadone treatment out of reach for many patients.

+Stigma around methadone treatment may also occur along other dimensions, including race, age, and socioeconomic status.
+Research suggests Black or Latino/Latina patients may be more likely than White patients to receive lower dosages than are appropriate for effective methadone treatment.